 So you’re on Vine, and succeeding, and you want to take it to the next step …but there isn’t one!
 Vine has no ad platform for you to push your marketing goals harder.
 You will need to push tweets which contain your Vine account to advertise your Vine account …so why not already have a successful Twitter account to promote as well?

 Let’s say you have a great Vine video which you think speaks to an important aspect of your brand, or who you are as an individual.
-Yes, you can use our Vine Loops service to push that metric higher, but you will succeeded even more if you couple that ad spend with a little bit of money also going to Twitter’s ads.
+Yes, you can use our Vine Loops service to push that metric higher, but you will succeed even more if you couple that ad spend with a little bit of money also going to Twitter’s ads.

 Ever since Twitter bought Vine, the two platforms have been moved closer and closer together.
 You, as the savvy Twitter marketer, know that Twitter is better with video.
 You also, as the savvy Vine marketer, know that the more avenues you have to share your video content, the better off you are.